 • Dads who really “get it” see the bigger picture.
 They recognize that healthy fathering reaches beyond the walls of their own homes, and encourages kids who don’t have a dad.
 They see that engaged fathers and father figures can truly change the culture, because many of society’s issues will be helped when caring, responsible men step up and care for children.

 What about you, dad.
 Do you get it?
-I hope these qualities challenge you, like they challenge me, to be more committed to my family tomorrow than I am today.
+How can you be more committed to your family tomorrow than you are today?

 Action Points for Dads on the Fathering Journey